Kate Middleton fans gush over her festive appearance as she decorates tree ahead of carol service

 Read more: Prince George named ‘most popular royal child’ in new study

-Royal Carols: Together at Christmas will air Christmas Eve at 7:30 pm on ITV and ITV Hub.
+Royal Carols: Together at Christmas is still available to watch on ITV Hub.

 Will you be watching Kate Middleton’s Christmas concert?
 Leave us a comment on our Facebook page @EntertainmentDailyFix and let us know.